publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s402.md

 \[[Pub.
 L. 98–617, § 2(b)(3)][/us/pl/98/617/s2/b/3], Nov.
 8, 1984, [98 Stat.
 3295][/us/stat/98/3295], provided that:

-> “The amendments made by this subsection \[amending above note and provisions set out as an Offset Against Spouses’ Benefits on Account of Public Pensions note below\] shall apply with respect to benefits payable under title II of the Social Security Act \[this subchapter\] for months beginning after the month of enactment of this Act \[November 1984\].”
+> “The amendments made by this subsection \[amending above note and provisions set out as an Offset Against Spouses’ Benefits on Account of Public Pensions note below\] shall apply with respect to benefits payable under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] for months beginning after the month of enactment of this Act \[November 1984\].”

 \]